willofdaedalus/superluminal/README.md

 The project is still a work in progress, and I’ll be updating this README as it evolves.
 - [x] Client Authentication
 - [x] Pty Pipeline to Stream Applications to Clients
+- [ ] One to One Terminal Streaming on Advanced TUI Applications
 - [ ] Bubble Tea frontend